 In years where you want to contribute to an HSA, you can only use your HRA to reimburse the following expenses:

 - Health insurance premiums

-- Wellness/preventive care (e.g. checkups, mammograms, smoking cessation, weight loss)
+- Wellness/preventative care (e.g., checkups, mammograms, smoking cessation, weight loss, etc.)

 - Dental expenses